flexera-public/terraform-provider-rightscale/website/docs/d/cm_datacenter.markdown

 * `description` - The description of the datacenter

-* `resource_id` - The resource_uid of the datacenter as reported by the rightscale platform
+* `resource_uid` - The resource_uid of the datacenter as reported by the rightscale platform

 * `links` - Hrefs of related API resources

+* `cloud_href` - Href of the cloud the datacenter belongs to

 * `href` - Href of the datacenter